slamora/brackets-wiki/How-to-Use-Brackets.md

     * To create a new CSS rule directly from the inline editor, click the **New Rule** button (or press Ctrl-Alt-N/Cmd-Opt-N).
 * In any file with a hex color or rgb/rgba/hsl/hsla color - Quick Edit opens an inline color picker for previewing and adjusting the color.
 The color picker also lists the top most-used colors from other parts of the file for quick access.
 * In a JavaScript file with the cursor on a function name - Quick Edit will show you the function's body (even if it's in a different file).
-* In a CSS file with the cursor on a `cubic-bezier()` or `steps()` transition timing function - Quick Edit opens a graphical transition curve editor.
+* In a CSS/LESS/SCSS file with the cursor on a `cubic-bezier()` or `steps()` transition timing function - Quick Edit opens a graphical transition curve editor.

 **Quick Docs** is a related feature that displays relevant documentation inline.
 Use **Ctrl/Cmd-K** to open Quick Docs:

-* In a CSS file with the cursor on a CSS property/value - Quick Docs opens documentation from the [Web Platform Docs](http://docs.webplatform.org/) project.
+* In a CSS/LESS/SCSS file with the cursor on a CSS property/value - Quick Docs opens documentation from the [Web Platform Docs](http://docs.webplatform.org/) project.

 You can open _multiple_ inline editors and docs viewers simultaneously.
 To close a single inline editor or docs viewer, click the "X" in the upper-left or press Escape while it has focus.
 To close _all_ inline editors & docs at once, place your cursor back in the main enclosing code editor and press Escape.